openscad/openscad/README.md

 ### Building for Windows

-OpenSCAD for Windows is cross-compiled from within Linux.
-It uses the MXE <http://mxe.cc/> cross build system.
+OpenSCAD for Windows is cross-compiled from within Linux using the MXE cross-Mingw build system <http://mxe.cc>.
+These instructions will also work using "Bash on Ubuntu on Windows" included as part of the Windows Linux Subsystem on Windows 10, no virtual machine required.

-Start a new clean bash shell and run the script that sets up the environment variables.
+First run the script to set up environment variables:

-    source ./scripts/setenv-mingw-xbuild.sh 64
+    source ./scripts/setenv-mingw-x-build.sh 64

-Then run the script to download the packages for the MXE tools
+Now run the following script to build MXE tools from source.
+This may take 10G of diskspace under $HOME/openscad_deps and several hours of time.

-    ./scripts/mingw-x-get-dependencies.sh
+    ./scripts/mingw-x-build-dependencies.sh

-Then cross-build the installer package and .zip bundle
+Then cross-build the OpenSCAD Windows installer package and .zip bundle.
+The results will be under the openscad/bin/ directory.

     ./scripts/release-common.sh